 • All operations are performed free of charge to the children and families we care for.

-• Operation of Hope is a 2013 Top-Rated Nonprofit.
+• Operation of Hope was a 2013 Top-Rated Nonprofit.
 Read Operation of Hope Reviews at Great Nonprofits.

 Reconstructive Surgery for Burn Victims